Thundercat (musician): Career

 Bruner began playing the bass at an early age, listening to bass players such as Stanley Clarke and Marcus Miller for inspiration.
 By the age of 15, he had a minor hit in Germany as a member of the boy band No Curfew.
 A year later, he joined his brother Ronald Jr. as a member of the Los Angeles crossover thrash band Suicidal Tendencies, replacing former bass player Josh Paul.
 Bruner's earliest studio album appearances include playing electric bass on Kamasi Washington's Live at 5th Street Dick's and The Proclamation.

 Erykah Badu was credited with helping Bruner find his stage presence and identity as Thundercat.
 Around this time, Bruner would play in live bands for Raphael Saadiq and Snoop Dogg, and both would make quips about his playing style.
 Bruner credited Flying Lotus with pushing him to start singing and making his own projects.

+The Golden Age of Apocalypse and Apocalypse

-He released his first solo album in 2011, The Golden Age of Apocalypse, which featured production from Flying Lotus, and was influenced by 1970s fusion artists such as Stanley Clarke and George Duke, who his brother also later toured with.
-The next two years saw a return to the recording studio with fellow Brainfeeder artist Flying Lotus, with contributions to Flying Lotus' Until the Quiet Comes (2012) and You're Dead!
-(2014), and the release of Thundercat's second album Apocalypse (2013).
+He released his debut solo album in 2011, The Golden Age of Apocalypse, which featured production from Flying Lotus, and was influenced by 1970s fusion artists such as Stanley Clarke and George Duke, who his brother also later toured with.
+Thundercat's second album Apocalypse was released in 2013.